tokuhirom/Amon2-Docs/source/database.rst

 SQL helper
 ~~~~~~~~~~

-For your convenience, ``MyApp::DBI`` provides following helper methods.
+For your convenience, ``Amon2::DBI`` provides following helper methods.

 $dbh->do_i(@args)
 ``````````````````